-1) False-Alarm And Detection Probabilities: The impact of the residual self-interference signal on P_f and P_d for waveform-based sensing is shown in Figures 4 and 5, respectively.
-As χ increases the performance of the waveform-based sensing get worse (i.e., P_f increases and P_d decreases) due to the increment in the residual self-interference.
+1) False-Alarm And Detection Probabilities: The impact of the residual self-interference signal on P_f and P_d for waveformbased sensing is shown in Figures 4 and 5, respectively.
+As χ increases the performance of the waveform-based sensing gets worse (i.e., P_f increases and P_d decreases) due to the increment in the residual self-interference.
 We also notice that P_f and P_d converges to HD sensing at perfect SIS.
 In imperfect sensing schemes, increasing the sensing duration improves the performance of the sensing technique.
-At low SNR regions, the SU needs around 20% increment in the sensing duration to achieve the same P_f and P_d (achieved for HD sensing) for 20% residual self-interference from the original SU signal and needs about 80% increment in T_S for 40% increase in the residual self-interference.
+At low SNR regions, the SU needs around 20% increment in the sensing duration to achieve the same P_f and P_d (achieved for HD sensing) for 20% residual self-interference from the original SU signal and needs about 80% increment in T_S for $\chi = 0.4$ (i.e., for a residual self-interference signal that is 40% of the original transmitted signal).